 • Educate kids on how a balanced ecosystem works (more hand-on Earth Day ideas here)

-Other ways to give back to the environment include making homemade birdseed feeders or homemade seed bombs!
+Other ways to give back to the environment include making homemade birdseed feeders or seed bombs!

 The best part of building this house for bugs is gathering the materials.
-All you need to do is head to the backyard or take a hike to find your insect hotel materials.
-You will need to get creative with the structure you use to put the materials in.
+You only need to head to the backyard or go for a hike to find your insect hotel materials.
+Get creative with the structure you use to put the materials in too!

 • twigs